huaweicloud/VM-placement-dataset/README.md

 2. **Help Huawei's cloud development**.
 By promoting the development of virtual machine scheduling algorithms, the understanding of scheduling problems can be continuously deepened.
 Meanwhile, it can develop the platform for industry-university research cooperation , and increase sales persuasion, which attachs great importance for [HUAWEI Cloud](https://www.huaweicloud.com).

 3. **Attract talents and experts to pay attention to scheduling problems**.
 At present, there is no standard datasets for virtual machine scheduling.
-This project hopes that after creating the standard datasets, it can stimulate academic cooperation, and attract more talents and experts to pay attention to scheduling problems.If you had any idea in your mind, please contact us via (xxxxxxxxxxx).
+This project hopes that after creating the standard datasets, it can stimulate academic cooperation, and attract more talents and experts to pay attention to scheduling problems.If you had any idea in your mind, please file an issue.

 ## Outcomes from the datasets

 The original intention of our standard datasets for virtual machine scheduling is to provide more algorithms and projects as standards for training, so as to better promote the development of the industry.
-It is a huge encouragement to us to see more works using our data. **If your paper uses our datasets, it would be great if you let us know by sending us email** ([vm-placement-datasets](xxxxxxxxxxxxxx)).
+It is a huge encouragement to us to see more works using our data.

 ### Projects using VM Placement Datasets